youssefelmougy/TOWER/README.md

 ### How is TOWER made?

-It is based out of the Android Studio IDE, with the language Java being used, with firebase implementation as a database to store various students and books as well as implementation of the google API.
+It is based out of the Android Studio IDE, with the language Java being used, with Firebase implementation as a database to store various students and books as well as implementation of the Google Books API.

 ### Download?
-TOWER is currently not available to download from the google play store as of right now.
-To run it you need the android studio application and a emulator.
+TOWER is currently not available to download from the Google Play Store as of right now.
+To run it you need the Android Studio application and a emulator.

 ### Screenshots
 <img src="https://github.com/Tower-CSC-190/TOWER/blob/master/screenshots/Home.png" width="300" height="600"> <img src="https://github.com/Tower-CSC-190/TOWER/blob/master/screenshots/Search%20after%20input.png" width="300" height="600">